seud0nym/tch-gui-unhide/utilities/README.md

  -C  Adds or removes the scheduled monthly cron job
  -U  Download the latest version of update-ca-certificates from GitHub
 ```
+When run with the -C option (which should be the only option), the scheduled job will be added if it does not already exist, or removed if it does exist in the schedule.
+By default, the script will run once month on a randomly selected day at a random time between 2:00am and 5:00am.
+You can modify the schedule through the Management card in `tch-gui-unhide`, or by directly modifying the /etc/crontab/root file.

 # How to download and execute these scripts
 If you download a tch-gui-unhide release archive, the scripts applicable to that firmware version are included.